abhi3700/my_coding_toolkit/sublime_all.md

 * [Include Autocomplete](https://packagecontrol.io/packages/Include%20Autocomplete) - for C++ files (in particular) to find out files inside folders. e.g. Use `../` to search for files and also other files inside different folders.
 * #### [CppFastOlympicCoding](https://packagecontrol.io/packages/CppFastOlympicCoding) -
 	compile in a unique way (in the sidebar on right side using unique test cases).
 Demo on the package link.
 Use `ctrl + alt + b` to debug, compile, test.
-* [Git repository](https://packagecontrol.io/packages/Open%20in%20Git%20Repository) - open any code in github.
 * [MarkdownTOC](https://github.com/naokazuterada/MarkdownTOC)
+* [Git Savvy](https://packagecontrol.io/packages/GitSavvy) - Full git and GitHub integration with ST3.
+* Inline Google translate

 ### Shortcut keys
 After the above packages are installed, use the following personalized shortcut keys: